jzer7/onedigit-py/docs/development.md

 For convenience, there are also targets that split that.

-Once you are ready to submit your PR, it might help to simulate the GitHub Actions work locally.
+Once you are ready to submit your PR, it helps to simulate the GitHub Actions work locally.
 You will need [act](https://nektosact.com/).

 ```sh